nedbat/coveragepy/doc/index.rst

 Getting started is easy:

 #.
 Install coverage.py from the `coverage page on the Python Package Index`_,
-    or by using "easy_install coverage".
+    or by using "pip install coverage".
 For a few more details, see :ref:`install`.

 #.
 Use ``coverage run`` to run your program and gather data: